by Carl Edward Rasmussen, 2021-11-01

 So, the emission limits are brilliant in principle, but are the actual values appropriate?
 Are the current limits set by the government fit for purpose?
 Do they make it plausible that we're on track to the 2050 Net Zero goal?
 Below I've plotted these limits together with the actual emissions for 2018-2020 for context, expressed in tons of CO2 equivalent per person per year.

 Are the limits set on target?
 The answer is no. Every one of the 17 targets set are above a curve of constant relative reduction of 5.8% per year, a curve which is insufficient to get close to Net Zero by 2050.
 The targets for 2021 and 2022 are so large that they are practically vacuous.
 The 4th budget 2023-2027 exceeds the insufficient 5.8% curve by 25%.
 The CCC claim in their 6th Carbon Budget Report (chapter 10, section 3) that "It is our assessment that the Fourth [2023-2027] Carbon Budget is on track...".
 I think those limits are not on track, they're inadequate.
-The 5th budget is 50% in excess of the insufficient 5.8% curve (except for 2030).
+The first two years of the 5th budget are aronud 100% in excess of the insufficient 5.8% curve.
 The CCC's opinion of the 5th budget is that it is not adequate.
 However, they say "It is for the Government to decide whether the currently legislated budgets are amended to bring them in line with the revised 2050 target or the 2030 NDC, but the Committee does not consider it to be necessary".
 I think it is highly necessary to amend those limits.
 The whole point of having limits is to keep the process on track, so how can inadequate limits be deemed adequate?
 Finally the 6th proposed limits are also inadequate in meeting the insufficient 5.8% curve (but I acknowledge the extra complication that the CCC recommends that this limit should include international aviation and shipping, which for the purposes of all the other limits have been excluded).

 One may perhaps criticise the use of even relative reduction of 5.8% for comparison.
 But I think even relative reduction is in fact quite a conservative strategy (at least up until very close to reaching Net Zero), as some reductions are much easier to achieve that others.
 Therefore, the reductions will initially focus on the "low hanging fruit", and will become progressively harder over time.